Hoanha2101/SmartBottleInspector/README.md

 Overview

-DetecTive is an advanced quality control system designed to identify and rectify errors in the bottled water production industry, with a specific focus on Pepsi bottle production.
-This project is developed as part of the CPV301 course.
+Detective is an advanced quality control system designed to identify and rectify errors in the bottled water production industry, with a specific focus on Pepsi bottle production.
+This project is developed as part of the DPL302m course.

 The Team